Skip to content

 Hyperfast rolling metrics

-• Rolling metrics based on returns were optimized for best performance - up to 1000x speedup!
+• Rolling metrics based on returns have been optimized for maximum performance—up to 1000x speedup!

 Benchmark the rolling Sortino ratio